Daschi1/JavaMySQLAPI/README.md

 MySQL.preventSQLInjection(/*parameter*/); //prevents mySQLInjection by adding comments for all ' and `

 MySQL mySQL = MySQL.getMySQL(); //get mySQL for more options

+Look into the SimpleMySQL class for some query methods
 ```